sarkonovich/Alexa-Hue/README.md

 Demo here: https://youtu.be/JBZlaAQtOXQ

 Since Amazon does not give 3rd party developers a way to access your local network, we need a bit of a workaround.
-This skill has two components:
+This skill has three components:

-1. An Amazon Alexa Lambda function -- thanks to [Matt Kruse](https://forums.developer.amazon.com/forums/profile.jspa?userID=13686) -- on AWS that just passes the Alexa request onto...
+1. An Alexa "skill" that you set up in the Amazon Developer's portal.
-2. A server on your local network that does have access your Hue Bridge.
+2. An Amazon Alexa Lambda function -- thanks to [Matt Kruse](https://forums.developer.amazon.com/forums/profile.jspa?userID=13686) -- on AWS that just passes your skill requests onto...

-To deploy the Lambda function, you'll need to set up a developer account at the [developer portal.](https://developer.amazon.com/home.html)
+3. A server on your local network that does have access your Hue Bridge.

-For information on how to set up the Lambda function, look at the instructions [here.](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-lambda-function)
+*Please note that Alexa-Hue requires a server running all the time (or all the time you want to control your lights with Alexa.)*

-(In particular, follow the steps under "Creating a Lambda Function for an Alexa Skill")
+To set up the skill and deploy the Lambda function, you'll need to set up a developer account at the [developer portal.](https://developer.amazon.com/home.html)

-When you get to the step that says, "When you are ready to add your own code, edit the function and select the Code tab," you'll be copying and pasting in the text from lambda_passthrough.js.
-Add your code as Node.js.
-Just copy and paste lambda_passthrough.js in the code editor.
+######Creating the Skill

-Then in the Amazon [developer portal](https://developer.amazon.com/edw/home.html#/skills), you'll need to create a new skill.
+To create your new skill, go to the [Amazon developer portal](https://developer.amazon.com/edw/home.html#/skills), and click on the "Add New Skill" button, up there in the top right.

 1. For "Name" pick anything you want.
 2. For "Invocation Name" pick anything you want.
 This is the name you'll use to open the skill (e.g., "Alexa, tell house lighting to....")